 Laundry facilities are available as well as a nutrition area for snacks, drinks or other food items.

 Visitors are welcome, especially family and close friends.
-Although cell phones and cordless phones are not permitted, phones are available on the unit and in each room.
+Phone calls and scheduled videoconferencing with family members are coordinated through the treatment team.
 Mail is delivered and picked up each weekday.